bgrande/worklog-shell/README.md

 __example learnings__

 Was surprised how Rust error handling works.
-Turns out you can just handle the error with `match` and decide if you want to stop the app or continue with or without a message.
+Turns out you can just handle the error with `match` and decide if you want to stop the app or continue with or without a message.<br>
 And again, planning an app and getting all excited about it is way easier than the implementation.

 __example impediments__